-As we seek to advance development of AV-101 for MDD and other CNS-related conditions, as well as cell production, bioassay development, drug discovery, drug rescue and development unrelated to AV-101, and stem cell technology-related regenerative medicine programs, we will need to expand our research and development capabilities or contract with third parties to provide these capabilities for us.
+As we seek to advance development of AV-101 for MDD and other CNS-related conditions, as well as drug rescue and stem cell technology-related RM programs, we will need to expand our research and development capabilities and/or contract with third parties to provide these capabilities for us.
 As our operations expand, we expect that we will need to manage additional relationships with various strategic partners and other third parties.
 Future growth will impose significant added responsibilities on members of management.
 Our future financial performance and our ability to develop and commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 To that end, we must be able to manage our research and development efforts effectively and hire, train and integrate additional management, administrative and technical personnel.
 The hiring, training and integration of new employees may be more difficult, costly and/or time-consuming for us because we have fewer resources than a larger organization.
 We may not be able to accomplish these tasks, and our failure to accomplish any of them could prevent us from successfully growing the company.